equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

     context 'not logged in' do
-      it 'should not 'access this page' do trigger
+      it 'should not access this page' do trigger
         expect(response.status).to eq 401 # not authenticated, e.g.: Devise restriction
       end